BA Music Performance and Industry Virtual Open Evening

 This programme assumes 3650 learning and teaching hours.
 Contact time is defined as tuition which is delivered by a tutor.
 It includes performances, individual tuition, larger group tuition, seminars, departmental & academic classes, directed rehearsals, masterclasses and supervised study.
 Contact and self-study time are itemised in module descriptions.

-We are aiming to recruit a maximum of 32 students, and we are looking for a healthy mix of instrumentation.
+We are aiming to recruit approximately 32 students, and we are looking for a healthy mix of instrumentation.
 Throughout the programme, students will form a variety of bands and we need to ensure that these are well balanced, while still providing you with a tailored learning experience where you can develop your personal voice.

 The BA in Music Performance and Industry values the individual and aims to nurture each students’ distinct voice.
 We encourage our students to be collaborative, forward-thinking and imaginative.
 The music industry is made up of a wide variety of performers, creators and changemakers; we aim to provide a broad view of the industry to communicate that there is a place for everyone.